liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 +$$$

 **Important:** Liferay @ide@'s Code Upgrade Tool is not officially released and is unsupported.
-It's available in @ide@ 3.1 milestones versions only.
+It's available in @ide@ 3.1 milestone versions only.

 $$$